arrow_upward

 Compulsory solar energy in Schleswig-Holstein

-Compulsory solar in Bavaria, Berlin, Bremen, Hamburg and Lower Saxony
+Solar obligation in Bavaria, Berlin, Bremen, and Hamburg

 What about the solar obligation in the other federal states?

-Other federal states, on the other hand, have not (yet) decided on a solar obligation.
-However, according to the coalition agreement, at least roof areas are to be used for photovoltaic systems.
-This is to be mandatory for new commercial buildings and "the rule" for new private buildings.
+Other federal states have not (yet) decided on a binding solar obligation for new buildings.
+However, according to the coalition agreement, at least the use of roof space for photovoltaic systems is to be promoted: this is mandatory for new commercial buildings, while it is to be a standard recommendation for new residential buildings.

 This is how the solar obligation contributes to sustainable mobility